Forecasts for ski resorts worldwide including Raise.

 Includes the whole of Cumbria, and also the western Pennines North from Ingleborough.

 Fell-top weather forecast from the Lake District National Park Authority.
-Each year, usually between December and March, fell-top assessors walk to the top of Helvellyn to take photos and supply a report to add to the Met Office weather forecast that appears 365 days a year.
+Each year, usually between December and March, fell-top assessors walk to the top of Helvellyn or nearby peaks to take photos and supply a report to add to the Met Office weather forecast that appears 365 days a year.
 Find out more about the fell-top assessors here.

 Independent weather forecast service, carries some very in-depth forecasting with lots of detail on weather modelling.
 They also have a Facebook Page, formerly know as Snow Chasers.